-Attracted to Light, To Find God, not the Devil's Insides and alleverythingthatisyou are the Starns' most recent monographic publications.
-The Starns are currently preparing a new artist book based on their iconic photograph of Ganjin, and a new monograph focused on Big Bambú.
+Attracted to Light, To Find God, not the Devil's Insides and alleverythingthatisyou are some of the Starns' acclaimed monographic publications.
+The brothers are currently preparing a new artist book based on their iconic photograph of Ganjin.

 The Starns were represented by Leo Castelli from 1989 until his death in 1999.
 Their art has been the object of numerous solo and group exhibitions in museums and galleries worldwide.
-The Starns have received many honors including two National Endowment for the Arts Grants in 1987 and 1995; The International Center for Photography's Infinity Award for Fine Art Photography in 1992; and, artists in residency at NASA in the midnineties.
+The Starns have received many honors including two National Endowment for the Arts Grants in 1987 and 1995; The International Center for Photography's Infinity Award for Fine Art Photography in 1992; and, artists in residency at NASA in the mid-nineties.
 They have received critical acclaim in The New York Times, Corriere della Sera, Le Figaro, The Times (London), Art in America, and Artforum amongst many other notable media.
 Major artworks by the Starns are represented in public and private collections including: The Museum of Modern Art (NYC); San Francisco Museum of Modern Art (SF); Solomon R. Guggenheim Museum, (NYC); The Jewish Museum, (NYC); The Metropolitan Museum of Art (NYC); The National Gallery of Victoria, Melbourne; Whitney Museum of American Art (NYC); Yokohama Museum of Art, Japan; La Bibliotèque Nationale, Paris; La Maison Européenne de la Photographie, Paris; Los Angeles County Museum of Art, amongst many others.